Hitesh499/Task5---Nginx-Minikube-Application/README.md

 ├── service.yml # Kubernetes service configuration
 ├── Images/ # Folder containing project screenshots and visuals └── README.md # Project documentation

+## 🏁 Outcome

+✅ Successfully completed **Task 5: Build a Kubernetes Cluster Locally with Minikube**

+By completing this task, the following objectives were achieved:

+- 🧱 Set up a **single-node Kubernetes cluster** locally using **Minikube (Docker driver)**
+- 🚀 Deployed and managed an **NGINX application** within the cluster
+- 🌐 Exposed the deployment using a **NodePort Service**
+- 📈 Scaled the deployment replicas using **kubectl**
+- 🧹 Cleaned up resources by deleting the Minikube cluster